linux-china/Java13-in-Action/README.md

 * 353:	Reimplement the Legacy Socket API

      * More maintainable & modern implementation
-     * Not using stack as I/O buffer
+     * Not using stack as I/O buffer, Using NIO native code
      * Ready for new Java Concurrency Models.
 Fiber
+     * 123% better performance than old

 * 354:	Switch Expressions (Preview)